dannywillems/openmina/website/docs/node-operators/network-configuration.md

 ### Custom Peer Lists

-While the Rust node uses default peers for initial connectivity, you can configure your node to use custom peer lists using command-line options:
+While the Mina Rust Node uses default peers for initial connectivity, you can configure your node to use custom peer lists using command-line options:

 #### Adding Individual Peers